sentenza/PureCSV/README.md

 formatted or event erroneous while the unsafe flavor reads data that is well formatted, for instance the one created by this library.

-The safe flavor has also another characteristic: it helps the user understanding which records gave error by collecting them
+The safe flavor has also another characteristic: it helps the user understanding which records gave errors by collecting them

 ```scala